Published:

 'Now we, too, stand in those places, day by day.
 So we bring her our sorrows, we bring her our joys.
 We bring them all to her, whom we have been given as our Mother.'

-Following Mass, the pilgrims processed along the Holy Mile, praying the Rosary and singing together as one, before gathering once more at Walsingham Priory.
-The day then concluded with adoration of the Blessed Sacrament, led by Cardinal Nichols, a fitting reminder that Mary always points us to her Son, our true destination.
+Later, the pilgrims processed along the Holy Mile, praying the Rosary and singing together as one, before gathering at Walsingham Priory.
+The day concluded with Adoration of the Blessed Sacrament, a fitting reminder that Mary always points us to her Son, our true destination.

 See photos from the day here.